-The idea is to create a ML algorithm that can not only learn on its own based on the maps we draw for them, but ones that can draw new and better paths by themselves.
+The idea is to create an ML algorithm that can not only learn on its own based on the maps we draw for them but ones that can draw new and better paths by itself.

-The main idea is to develop a framework that would be able to deal with infinite scale of data.
-At present state of machine learning, all we can do is try as much as possible to handle a limited amount of data in finite time.
+The main idea is to develop a framework that would be able to deal with an infinite scale of data.
+At the present state of machine learning, all we can do is try as much as possible to handle a limited amount of data in a finite time.

-What if we create a Machine Learning Algorithm?
+What if we create a Self-Learning Machine Learning Algorithm?

 Grab your seat belts!
 It can disrupt your sleep.
-If we create a Machine Learning algorithm that can learn on its own, develop survival skills and learn from real-time feedbacks and be able to deal with infinite scale of data - and, it would lead to infinite machine intelligence.
+If we create a Machine Learning algorithm that can learn on its own, develop survival skills and learn from real-time feedback and be able to deal with an infinite scale of data – and, it would lead to infinite machine intelligence.

 What if we create Infinite ML?

-There will be no limits for such algorithm - it will keep pushing its limits until infinity.
-It would be an intelligent, self-learning and self-determining thinking entity.
-It's like creating a primitive brain that will learn and develop depending on the environment.
-The only difference is that it starts from what we call advanced level of intelligence rather than starting from scratch.
+There will be no limits for such an algorithm – it will keep pushing its limits until infinity.
+It would be an intelligent, self-learning, and self-determining thinking entity.
+It’s like creating a primitive brain that will learn and develop depending on the environment.
+The only difference is that it starts from what we call an advanced level of intelligence rather than starting from scratch.

 Here’s what to expect from the world once this happens: